Apply To DBMI

 Your application is not enriched by taking the GRE subject test.
 The general test is the only requirement.
 Our program is highly competitive.
 As such, it is recommended you score as high as possible.

 May I take the GRE after the official admissions deadline and still be considered for admission?

 If you are a PhD applicant, you will not be considered for admission if you take the GRE test after the official application deadline has passed and your score is not received by the GSAS Office of Graduate Affairs by the application deadline.
 Per the GSAS Office of Graduate Affairs, test scores must be submitted 6 weeks prior to the admission deadline.
-See Test Scores section of the Frequently Asked Questions of the GSAS admissions website.
+See test scores section of the Application Guidelines section of the GSAS admissions website.

 Are there minimum score requirements for the TOELF or IELTS?
 Under what conditions may I request a TOEFL or IELTS waiver?

 See Frequently Asked Questions (FAQ) section of the GSAS website on English Proficiency Requirement.
 Contact the GSAS Office of Graduate Affairs (firstname.lastname@example.org, tel.
 212.305.8058) with any questions.
 Our office is not able to provide any waivers.

 Do you hold open houses?

 The HIT program offers virtual information sessions in the spring term (dates TBA).

 May I apply for Spring entry?